atom/flight-manual.atom.io/content/behind-atom/sections/developing-node-modules.md

 $ npm install
 $ npm link

-# This is the special step, it makes the npm work with Atom's version of Node
+# This is the special step, it makes the Node module work with Atom's version of Node
 $ apm rebuild

 $ cd <em>WHERE YOU CLONED ATOM</em>